nihalxkumar/learnings-notebook/src/Learning-C/Arrays/arrays.md

 ### Accessing Elements

 Elements in an array are accessed using square brackets `[]` notation with the index of the element.
 Arrays in C are zero-indexed, meaning the index of the first element is 0, and the index of the last element is `array_size - 1`.

 For example, to access the first and last elements of an array `x`:

 ```C
 int first_element = x[0];
 int last_element = x[99];
 ```

+### Arguements to Functions

+- Ordinary variables are passed by value
+  - Values of the arguments passed are copied into the parameters of the function.
+  - Any change made to function parameters is not reflected in the original arguments
+- Arrays are passed by reference
+  - Changes made to the array passed in the called function are retained in the calling function

+## Array Bounds Checking in C

+In C, array bounds checking is performed only while writing to arrays, not while reading from them.
+This design choice prioritizes speed but requires programmers to be cautious about inadvertently accessing invalid memory locations.

 ---